Hospital Demonstrates LOS and Cost Benefit from Glucose Management Software

 Results showed a savings for the hospital system during the six-month evaluation period that were estimated at greater than $91,136.
 This was based on a comparison of high-acuity ICU/CCU bed and nursing costs with the lower costs in the progressive care unit (PCU) where potential ICU/CCU patients were actually admitted.

-The study took place in the ICU, CCU, and stepdown units.
-As a result of the reduced SSIs and reduced average glucose levels on postoperative day (POD) 1 and 2, the Texas Medical Foundation’s Health Quality Institute cited URHCS among the top 10% of state hospitals with effective glucose management programs.
+The study took place in the ICU, CCU and step-down units.
+As a result of the reduced surgical site infections and reduced average glucose levels on postoperative day 1 and 2, the Texas Medical Foundation’s Health Quality Institute cited URHCS among the top 10% of state hospitals with effective glucose management programs.

-Post implementation, the hypoglycemia decreased 81%, while severe hypoglycemia decreased by 90%.
+Post implementation, overall hypoglycemia decreased 81%, while severe hypoglycemia decreased by 90%.
 The percentage of patients “in range” increased 114.7%.